gargsaurav21/Computational-Finance/README.md

   - Extended examples and visualizations

 ### 📚 Course Content
-The video series walks through:

-1. Introduction and Overview of Asset Classes
+The lecture number is stated as the first letter of the notebook:

 2. Stocks, Options, and Stochastic Processes
 3. Option Pricing and Simulation in Python
 4. Implied Volatility
 5. Jump Processes
 6. Affine Jump Diffusion Models
 7. Stochastic Volatility Models